liyp0095/publicNotes/Diary/July.md

 The Python parser, implemented in Java, is used to parse the source code retrieved by JGit from the local repository into AST data

 - talk with sumon about the r parser work.

+## 2019-07-31

+- move apartment
+- R parser.